Home

 • Experimenting with new behaviors to create connection

-• Raising difficult issues with care
+• Raising difficult issues with honesty and care

 • Giving and receiving honest, consensual feedback